 Big Scholarships up for Grabs at Wittenborg's "Bootcamp" for Prospective Students in Entrepreneurship

-Prospective students can win scholarships of up to €10 000 if they attend Wittenborg University’s “Bootcamp” on Wednesday 1 July for those interested in studying entrepreneurship and small business.
+Prospective students can win scholarships of up to €10 000 if they attend WUAS’s “Bootcamp” on Wednesday 1 July for those interested in studying entrepreneurship and small business.

 From September 2015 Wittenborg’s IBA in Entrepreneurship & Small Business programme will be offered at its new Amsterdam location – in the creative heart of the capital city’s start-up scene.
 The programme is for students eager to start their own business but backed up with a solid degree and learning from experienced entrepreneurs while earning that degree.